 A player-handout I originally created for 5E and updated for my 6E champions game.
 It contains commonly-referenced tables and charts along with explanations of how to do basic things like rolling to hit, rolling damage, complementary rolls and so forth.

-This export template will create an XML document of your character.
+This export template will create a simplified XML document of your character.

 A simple export template for the Hero System 6th Edition